Dynatech2/Build-Model-using-YoloV8/README.md

 1. **Split the Dataset First**
    Use the provided Python script [splitimages.py](https://github.com/Dynatech2/Build-Model-using-YoloV8/blob/main/splitimages.py) to split your dataset into training (80%), validation (10%), and testing (10%) sets.
 This script will organize your images and labels into their respective directories.

+2. **Create Dataset Configuration File**
+   After splitting the dataset, create a data.yaml file to define the paths to the training, validation, and testing datasets, as well as the class names.
+The data.yaml file should look like this: